Kurosh rank of intersections of subgroups of free products of orderable groups: Introduction

-These two conjectures have received a lot of attention, and recently, Igor Mineyev \cite{Mineyev1} proved that both conjectures are true.
-The fact that $F$ is orderable plays a crucial role in Mineyev's proof.
+These two conjectures have received a lot of attention, and recently, Igor Mineyev \cite{Mineyev1} proved that both conjectures are true\footnote{Independently and at the same time, Joel Friedman also proved these conjectures (See \cite{Dicks-F,Friedman})}.
+The fact that $F$ is right-orderable plays a crucial role in Mineyev's proof.

-\begin{Def} A group is \emph{orderable} if it admits a total order which is invariant under the right multiplication action.
-In particular, orderability is inherited by subgroups and implies torsion freeness. \end{Def}
+\begin{Def} A group $G$ is \emph{right-orderable} if it admits a total order which is invariant under the right $G$-multiplication action. \end{Def} In particular, right-orderability is inherited by subgroups and implies torsion freeness.

-It is natural to consider to what extent this result can be generalised to intersections of subgroups of free products.
-In this case, it turns out that the appropriate concept to consider is the Kurosh rank.
-This problem has already been studied in the case of general free products (see \cite{Ivanov08}, for example).
-It is also worthwhile mentioning that S. Ivanov already established in \cite{Ivanov01} a version of the Hanna Neumann bound for intersection of factor free subgroups in a free product of orderable groups.

-We recall the well known Kurosh Subgroup Theorem, whose proof can be found in, for example, \cite{Dicks-Dunwoody}.
+We recall the well known Kurosh Subgroup Theorem \cite{Kurosh}, whose proof can be found in, for example, \cite{Dicks-Dunwoody}.

 \begin{Thm}[Kurosh Subgroup Theorem] Let $G=\ast_{i\in I} A_i$ be a free product and $H$ a subgroup of $G$.
 Then where the $g$ ranges over a set of double coset representatives in $A_i \backslash G / H$ for each $i\in I$ and $F$ is a free group.